Real-Serious-Games/C-Sharp-Promise/README.md

 			}
 		});

+## Chaining Multiple Async Operations

-The *ThenAll* function does the same thing, but is a more convenient way of chaining:
+The *ThenAll* function is a convenient way of chaining multiple promise onto an existing promise:

 	promise
 		.Then(result => SomeAsyncOperation(result)) // Chain a single async operation
-		.ThenAll(result =>
-			SomeAsyncOperation1(result),			// Chain multiple async operations.
+		.ThenAll(result => 							// Chain multiple async operations.
+			new IPromise<string>[]					// Return an enumerable of promises.
+			{
+				SomeAsyncOperation1(result),
 				SomeAsyncOperation2(result),
 				SomeAsyncOperation3(result)
+			}
 		)
 		.Done(collection => ...);					// Final promise resolves
 													// with a collection of values
 													// when all operations have completed.

 ## Racing Asynchronous Operations